Judge Mary Kovack

 - Community Services: In 2001, Judge Kovack established a Community Services Office to link families with agencies and resources in the community.

-- Judge Kovack has served as the sole Judge of the Medina County Domestic Relations Court for the last 18 years.
+- Judge Kovack has served as the sole Judge of the Medina County Domestic Relations Court since January 1, 2001.

 - Prior to taking the bench, Judge Kovack served as a Medina County Assistant Prosecutor, maintained private practice dedicated to family, and also served as a judicial attorney on the staffs of two distinguished appellate judges (one on the Ohio State Court of Appeals for the Eighth District and the United States Court of Appeals for the Sixth Circuit).